 First, discuss the problem with your immediate supervisor.
-If your problem is not resolved after discussion with your supervisor or if you feel a discussion with your supervisor is inappropriate, you are encouraged to request a meeting with the assistant superintendent.
-In an effort to resolve the problem, the assistant superintendent or designee will consider the facts, conduct an investigation, and review the matter with other staff as appropriate.
+If your problem is not resolved after discussion with your supervisor or if you feel a discussion with your supervisor is inappropriate, you are encouraged to request a meeting with the Director of Human Resources or Assistant Superintendent.
+In an effort to resolve the problem, the Assistant Superintendent or designee will consider the facts, conduct an investigation, and review the matter with other staff as appropriate.
 You may request that a coworker or union representative, if applicable, be present at any stage of this procedure.

-If you are not satisfied with the assistant superintendent's decision and wish to pursue the problem or complaint further, you may prepare a written summary of your concerns and request that the matter be reviewed by the Superintendent or designee.
+If you are not satisfied with the Director of Human Resources or Assistant Superintendent's decision and wish to pursue the problem or complaint further, you may prepare a written summary of your concerns and request that the matter be reviewed by the Superintendent or designee.